 How do we live out our calling as peacemakers?
 Only by continually depending upon the Holy Spirit.
 We cannot pursue this lifestyle on our own.
 That’s why Jesus not only lived out this beatitude to perfection on our behalf but also gives us the Holy Spirit to help us live this out.
-Galatians 5:22 says, “But the fruit of the Spirit is love, joy, peace…” It’s the power of the Holy Spirit working in us that can enable us to be a peacemaker.
+Galatians 5:22 says, “But the fruit of the Spirit is love, joy, peace…” It’s through the power of the Holy Spirit working in us that can enable us to be a peacemaker.
 And the Holy Spirit works through the Scriptures, through prayer, through fellowship, and through life circumstances [mainly trials] to produce this attitude in us.

 That’s why we must be sure we have the Holy Spirit living inside of us.
 And the only way we can have him live inside of us is to put our trust in Christ alone for the forgiveness of sins.
 In other words, the foundational need is for us to be at peace with God (see characteristic # 1).
 Then, and only then, the Holy Spirit can produce this wonderful quality of peace in and through our lives.

-The Bible continually calls us to be humble, forgiving, patient, not to insist on having our ways.
-We must be willing to overlook insults, rejections and promote peace as much as it lies within our power—just like Jesus did!
+The Bible continually calls us to be humble, forgiving, patient, and not to insist on having our ways.
+We must be willing to overlook insults and rejections, and continually try to promote peace as much as it lies within our power—just like Jesus did!
 We must “clothe ourselves with compassion, kindness, humility, gentleness and patience.”
 We must “bear with each other and forgive one another.”
 We must “forgive as the Lord forgave.”
 We must always “put on love” and “let the peace of Christ rule in [our] hearts, since as members of one body [we] were called to peace.”
 And finally, we must always “be thankful” [Col 3:12-17]!

 When we pursue this kind of lifestyle, we will indeed, by his grace and through the enabling power of the Holy Spirit, live out our calling as peacemakers!

 Blessed indeed are the peacemakers, for they will be called children of God!